iamgbsmith/til/README.md

 ## Today I Learned

-Far too many times in my career I have done something in a hurry without capturing any detail for future reference.
+There have been numerous occassions when I have done something in a hurry without capturing any detail for future reference.
 In those moments of haste, what I should have done was document the learnings irrespective of how trivial they might seem so that when I needed to do the same thing again I wouldn't be scrambling for answers.

 This collection of __Today I Learned__ snippets is a reference for my future self and a way for me to improve discipline with regards to documentation and knowledege sharing.
 It also details tools or techniques I have used in the past and would like to share with others.

-_75 TILs and counting..._
+_76 TILs and counting..._

 ---